tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
 During calibration, please always make sure that tags are detected by both camera and lidar.
-This can be done by checking whether the tags appear in the `rviz` and the `image view` UI.
+This can be done by checking whether the tags appear in `rviz` and the `image view` UI.
 For instance, a cyan rhombus around the tag in `rviz` represents a successful detection by the lidar, as shown in the image below.
 For the camera, if the tag is visible in the `image view` UI, it should be detectable.
 So far, in our use cases, the tag is always detected as long as it is completely visible in the image.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/lidar_detection.jpg"  alt="lidar_detection">